 Being Part of Britain

-In addition, we also value and celebrate national events, including the Queen’s Diamond Jubilee and The Tour de France which started in Yorkshire.
+In addition, we also value and celebrate national events, including Remembrance Day.

 Furthermore, children learn about being part of Britain from different specific perspectives.
 Two specific examples are learning about being part of Britain through the Geography curriculum.
 The programme of study for History also focuses on Britain as the children learn about World War 2, the Victorians and local history pertinent to Yorkshire.